CREDO23/JS-OOP-handsOn-guide/README.md

 - Simula introduced the concept of **virtual procedures** (later referred to as virtual methods or polymorphic methods), which could be overridden in subclasses.
 This adds to polymorphism by allowing distinct classes to react to the same method call in different ways.

-At graduate school in 1966, [Alan Kay](https://en.wikipedia.org/wiki/Alan_Kay), considered the person behind the creation of Object Oriented Programming, developed the phrase object oriented programming.
+At graduate school in 1966, [Alan Kay](https://en.wikipedia.org/wiki/Alan_Kay), considered the person behind the creation of Object Oriented Programming, came up with the object oriented programming paradigm.
 To avoid breaking down programs into distinct **data structures and procedures**, the aim was to utilize encapsulated mini-computers in software that interacted by message passing rather than direct data sharing.

 SmallTalk in the game by Alan Kay, Dan Ingalls, Adele Goldberg, and others at Xerox PARC, influenced by Simula, was the first that implemented purely the object-oriented approach (more OO than Simula); you couldn't even construct a "Hello Word" program without defining a class.
 Simula was the first acknowledged object programming language, but it was not implemented properly; instead, it is ALGOL 60 with classes and objects appended.